PanosAntoniadis/noobcash/README.md

       -p P        port to listen on
     ```

+> **_NOTE:_** Each execution of the code above represents a CLI client for the corresponding node at the specified port P.

 - Run the webapp:

+    1. Update the local settings [file](webapp/webapp/local_settings.py)
+    2. `$ python webapp/manage.py makemigrations`
+    3. `$ python webapp/manage.py migrate`
+    4. `$ python webapp/manage.py shell`

+        Type the following in the interactive console:

+        `exec(open('db_script.py').read())`

+        which executes a script to populate the database with the default settings for the nodes.

+        See [here](webapp/nodes.json) for the default settings.
+    5. `$ python webapp/manage.py createsuperuser`

+        Save the credentials you used because you will need them to log in to the webapp.
+    6. `$ python webapp/manage.py runserver`

+        You can visit the webapp at http://127.0.0.1:8000

 ## Technologies used

-1. The rest api is written in Python 3.x using the following libraries: Flask, Flask-Cors, pycryptodome, requests and urllib3.
+1. The rest api is written in Python 3.6 using the following libraries:
+    - Flask
+    - Flask-Cors
+    - pycryptodome
+    - requests
+    - urllib3.
-2. The webapp
+2. The webapp is developed using Django 3.0.4 and Python 3.6

 ## Evaluation of the system

-We evaluate the performance and the scalability of noobcash by running the system in [okeanos](https://okeanos-knossos.grnet.gr/home/) and perform from each node 100 transcations to the system.
-The transactions are placed in `/test/transactions` and the scipt for sending them in `test/tester.py`.
+We evaluate the performance and the scalability of Noobcash by running the system in [okeanos](https://okeanos-knossos.grnet.gr/home/) and perform from each node 100 transcations to the system.
+The transactions are placed in `/test/transactions` and the scipt for executing them in `test/tester.py`.

 - Performance of the system